microsoft/FabConRTITutorial/docs/workshop.md

 published: true                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Building a Medallion Architecture using MS Fabric Real-Time Intelligence               # Required.
+title: Building Fabric Real-Time Intelligence solution in a day               # Required.
 Full title of the workshop
-short_title: Real-Time Intelligence Tutorial    # Optional.
+short_title: Fabric Real-Time Intelligence Tutorial    # Optional.
 Short title displayed in the header
-description: In this technical workshop, you will build a complete analytics platform for streaming & batching data.   # Required.
+description: In this technical workshop, you will build a complete analytics platform with streaming data using Microsoft Fabric Real-Time Intelligence components and other features of Microsoft Fabric.
+This is a proctor led worksop in which each section is accompanied by a technical overview of Fabric RTI components.   # Required.
 level: intermediate                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
   - Microsoft Fabric Real-Time Intelligence
 contacts:                               # Required.
 Must match the number of authors
   - https://aka.ms/fabricblog
-video_url: https://youtube.com/watch?v=hkChU3KMZaE             # Optional.
-Link to a video of the workshop
-duration_minutes: 120                    # Required.
+duration_minutes: 360                    # Required.
 Estimated duration in minutes
 audience: students, pro devs, analysts            # Optional.
 Audience of the workshop (students, pro devs, etc.)
 tags: fabric, kql, realtime, intelligence, event, stream, sql, data, analytics, kusto, medallion, dashboard, reflex, activator         # Required.
 Tags for filtering and searching